Roland09/TerrainTools3Mixer/README.md

 The code was adapted to work with Unity 2020+ and 2021+.

 The UI has become more compact.
-The individual Terrain Tools are quickly accessible and the Brush Size and Opacity can be quickly compared and changed:
+The individual Terrain Tools are quickly accessible and the Brush Size and Opacity can be quickly compared and changed.
-To the right of the Terrain Tool name is the slider for the brush size and to the right of that is the slider for the brush opacity, i. e. strength.
+To the right of the Terrain Tool Name is the slider for the brush size and next to it is the slider for the brush opacity, i. e. strength.
+Those values are relative to the overall Brush Size and Strength.

 Example: